 Adult opportunities do not end with the GED and similar programs.
 In some parts of the country, it’s possible to get a diploma in a high school-like setting catering to adults.
 But that’s rare.
 There are a handful of online high schools that allow adults to get an actual high school diploma instead of an equivalency degree.
 The difference is not subtle.
 GED-holding adults who apply for college often have trouble being accepted to higher education programs because, while GED-type programs meet national standards for knowledge and test-taking ability, they do not necessarily mean the holder will be a good student.
 In fact, with a close to 80% drop-out rate by the second semester, many colleges are unwilling to accept GED holders.
 This is particularly true for more competitive colleges and universities.

 Citizens High School is an online high school that has been in the education business for more than 40 years, graduated almost 8000 students, and hosted nearly 30,000 attending for diploma tracks and individual courses.
-CHS is fully accredited both nationally and regionally by DEAC and Middle States.
+CHS is fully accredited both by DEAC and Middle States.
 That’s important when applying for college or a trade school because an accredited diploma is exactly the same as that which every student in America graduates with at the end of high school.
 That puts an adult diploma-holder on equal footing with any traditional high school graduate and a statistical notch above those with equivalency degrees.

-CHS offers two tracks for its diploma programs.
+CHS offers two tracks for its high school diploma programs for adults.
 One is geared to students planning to pursue a career or trade, and the other is focused on preparing a student for college.
 An adult student can earn credit for prior learning and life experience, thereby shortening the time it takes to go from acceptance to graduation.
-In either case, the student comes away with a fully accredited, nationally accepted diploma that represents not just a body of knowledge and the ability to pass a series of tests but also a track record as a dedicated, functional student.
+In either case, the student comes away with a fully accredited, accepted diploma that represents not just a body of knowledge and the ability to pass a series of tests but also a track record as a dedicated, functional student.
 Best of all, since it’s all online, students can do their courses at their own pace and when it is convenient for their busy adult lives.

 “It’s an apples-to-apples comparison,” says Dr. James Etter, President of Citizen High School.
 “An adult student who graduates from CHS is every bit as qualified as a student who graduated from any high school in the country.
 Colleges and employers know that.
 Our graduates have gone on to some of the best schools in the country and have embarked on successful careers in every field imaginable.”
 Etter makes the case that CHS adult graduates are even better bets for colleges and universities than a traditional-age student.